rohankadekodi/WineFS/Experiments.md

 **Time taken: Each file-system takes roughly 45 minutes for one run (40 minutes for Filebench suite and 5 minutes for WiredTiger)** Note: Please make sure that the 500 GB PM partition is created on /dev/pmem1, and that the directory /mnt/pmem0 exists.

-The parsing scripts for the POSIX applications are shown below.
+The parsing scripts for the POSIX applications can be executed as shown below.
 They will produce CSV files similar to the memory-mapped experiment described above.

 ```
 cd scripts/